-After reading Chef Vogel’s contemplation of the pretzel, I decided that I wanted to get into the act, too.
+After reading about the history of the pretzel, I decided that I wanted to get into the act, too.
 I agree that most mass-produced hard pretzels are generally eaten in a fugue state while sipping a beer and watching a game above the bar.
 At its heart, though, the pretzel is a delightful specialty bread and deserves a bit more respect.

 Secret #1: Feed The Yeast With Sugar

 There are two secrets to making great soft pretzels that I will now share with you.

 When making a yeasted bread product, bakers always like to feed the yeast a bit of sugar to give it a head start.
 That sugar can be in the form of honey, granulated sugar, brown sugar, corn syrup, even maple syrup.

 But the form that lends itself to the traditional soft pretzel is malt syrup-more or less the same stuff used in beer making.
 The malt syrup provides a subtle yet complex flavor that just says "soft pretzel."

 Secret #2: Poach The Pretzels In Alkalized Water

 Secret number two is to poach the pretzels in alkalized water, or water with a high pH.
 The hot water provides the gelatinization necessary for a shiny, crackly crust, and the low pH encourages deep browning in the oven so your pretzels come out pretzel-colored instead of roll-colored.

 Your standard bag of hard pretzels get a bath in a lye solution.
 In the home kitchen, this can be more than a little risky, so a good substitute is baking soda, one of the most alkalizing ingredients in the kitchen.
 It's cheap and readily available, and it works.

 Now that you know the secrets, on with the recipe.